Busta Rhymes: 2010–2020: Collaborations and Extinction Level Event 2

 On December 21, 2012, members of The Conglomerate Ent., Busta along with J. Doe and Reek da Villan released a mixtape titled Catastrophic, their first collective effort.
-Busta Rhymes collaborated with Pharrell Williams, who produced the first single off his Cash Money Records debut, "Twerk It", which was released June 6, 2013.
+Busta Rhymes collaborated with Pharrell Williams, who produced the first single off his Cash Money Records debut, "Twerk It", which was released on June 6, 2013.
 A video was shot in Flatbush on June 3, 2013.
 The official remix was released featuring Nicki Minaj.
 On July 23, 2014, Busta Rhymes announced that he left Cash Money Records due to creative differences and he is no longer on Republic.
-On November 7, 2013, he released "Thank You", a song featuring Q-Tip, Kanye West and Lil Wayne.

 He was featured on "Devil", featuring Neon Hitch and B.o.B, a song by Cash Cash.
 It was released in August 2015.
-In July 2014, it was announced that Rhymes had amicably departed Cash Records due to creative differences.
+In July 2014, it was announced that Rhymes had amicably departed Cash Money Records due to creative differences.

 In 2016, a movement to name a small, uninhabited lake island in Shrewsbury, Massachusetts after Busta Rhymes received viral publicity.
 The unofficial name of Busta Rhymes Island was chosen by a town resident because the island has "rope-swinging, blueberries, and ... stuff Busta would enjoy".
 A formal proposal was made to the U.S. Board on Geographic Names to officially change the island's name, but it was not accepted due to regulations regarding the naming of geographic places after living people.

 Busta Rhymes was also a featured artist on The Hamilton Mixtape, singing a remix of "My Shot", along with Black Thought of The Roots and Joell Ortiz.
 The trio performed the song on The Tonight Show Starring Jimmy Fallon.
 On February 2, 2018, Rhymes released a new single "Get It", featuring Missy Elliott and Kelly Rowland, through Epic Records.
-In 2018, he was announced to be a featured artist on Azealia Banks’ album Fantasea II: The Second Wave, on the song "Tastes State".

 In February 2019, Busta Rhymes confirmed he's "finishing touches" of his new album with longtime collaborator, Dr. Dre.

-In 2020, Busta appeared on season 4 of The Masked Singer as the "Dragon".
+In 2020, Busta Rhymes competed in season 4 of The Masked Singer as "Dragon".
 He was eliminated in the first episode.

-On October 30, 2020, Busta released his album Extinction Level Event 2: The Wrath of God, featuring Kendrick Lamar, Rakim, Mariah Carey, Q-Tip, Mary J. Blige, and M.O.P., among others.
+On October 30, 2020, Busta released his album Extinction Level Event 2: The Wrath of God.

+2021–2024: Blockbusta and guest appearances

+In 2021, Busta Rhymes released the 25th Anniversary Edition of his debut studio album, The Coming.

+In late 2023, his eleventh studio album, Blockbusta, which has many guest appearances, was released.

+Throughout late 2024, he made two major guest appearances on his idol, LL Cool J's "Huey in the Chair", a track from his fourteenth album, The FORCE, the pair's first collaboration in nearly 27 years since 1997's "Starsky and Hutch".
+That November, he appeared on singer Ciara's single, "Wassup".